I Think They Call This Love

 "I Think They Call This Love" is the debut single by English singer Elliot James Reay.
 Released on 17 July 2024, it is the lead single of Reay's debut extended-play All This To Say I Love You.
-The song has been streamed more than 100 million times on Spotify, and peaked at number 65 on the UK Singles Chart.
+The song has been streamed more than 175 million times on Spotify.
+It peaked at number 65 on the UK Singles Chart and number 3 on the UK Vinyl Singles Chart.
 After releasing "I Think They Call This Love" as an independent artist, Reay eventually signed with EMI and Interscope Records.

 Background

 Reay had previously been posting covers of 1950s-60s songs from Elvis Presley and Roy Orbison on YouTube since the age of 17, which is a style Reay has cited influenced him in the making of the song.
 While attracting millions of views on social media, Reay grew tired of the repetition of making cover videos and realized that – without his own original music – "it's all just a hobby".

-Reay wrote "I Think I Call This Love" with his first love, in three to four hours of trial and error.
+Reay wrote "I Think They Call This Love" with his first love, in three to four hours of trial and error.
 He said that the words and melody came very easy, as the song itself sounds like something he would listen to.
-The song is based on Reay's own experience of falling in love for the first time.
+The line "Good vibrations getting loud" in the lyrics is a reference to the song Good Vibrations by the Beach Boys.
+"I Think They Call This Love" is based on Reay's own experience of falling in love for the first time.
 Lyrics include "They say, you know when you know, so let's face it: you had me at 'hello.'"

 Reay was initially advised against making "I Think They Call This Love" and told to release something more radio-friendly or widely liked as his first single instead.
 He persisted and recorded the song anyway with the producer duo SOAP.
 To stay close to a 1950s vintage style, the single was recorded live to tape as much as possible, using live instruments and vintage equipment, and keeping digital manipulation to an absolute minimum.